Roe deer: Subspecies

 This is just one (extreme) interpretation among a number of them.
 Two main specialists did not recognise these taxa and considered the species to be without subspecies in 2001.
-The European Union's Fauna Europaea recognised in 2005 two subspecies, but besides the nominate form recognises the Spanish population as the endemic Capreolus capreolus garganta Meunier, 1983.
-In 2008 the IUCN recognised three infraspecific taxa: the nominate and the subspecies garganta and italicus.
+The European Union's Fauna Europaea recognised in 2005 two subspecies, but besides the nominate form recognises the Spanish population as the endemic C. c. garganta Meunier, 1983.

 Systematics

 Roe deer are most closely related to the water deer, and, counter-intuitively, the three species in this group, called the Capreolini, are most closely related to moose and reindeer.

-Although roe deer were once classified as belonging to the Cervinae subfamily, they are now classified as part of the Odocoileinae, which includes the deer from the New World.
+Although roe deer were once classified as belonging to the Cervinae subfamily, they are now classified as part of the Capreolinae, which includes the deer that developed in the New World.

 Hybrids

 Both the European roe deer and Siberian roe deer have seen their populations increase, both around the 1930s.
 In recent times, since the 1960s, the two species have become sympatric where their distributions meet, and there is now a broad 'hybridization zone' running from the right side of the Volga River up to eastern Poland.
 It is extremely difficult for hunters to know which species they have bagged.
 In line with Haldane's rule, female hybrids of the two taxa are fertile, while male hybrids are not.
 Hybrids are much larger than normal and a Cesarean section was sometimes needed to birth the fawns, becoming larger than their mothers at the age of 4–5 months.
 F1 hybrid males may be sterile, but backcrosses with the females are possible.

 22% of the animals around Moscow carry the mtDNA of the European roe deer and 78% of the Siberian.
 In the Volgograd region, the European roe deer predominates.
-In the Stavropol and Dnepropetrovsk regions of Ukraine, most of the deer are Siberian roe deer.
-In northeastern Poland there is also evidence of introgression with the Siberian roe deer, which was likely introduced.
+In the regions of Stavropol (Russia) and Dnipropetrovsk (Ukraine), most of the deer are Siberian roe deer.
+In northeastern Poland there is also evidence of introgression with the Siberian roe deer, which was likely an Introduced species.
 In some cases, such as around Moscow, former introductions of European stock is likely responsible.